4 Pro Tips For Choosing A Probiotic That Actually Gets Things Moving

 Why does that trio of info matter, you ask?
 According to Ferira, "That identifies the specific probiotic strain name, which is how probiotics are researched in clinical literature," so it can tell you a lot about a product's efficacy.

-When it comes to probiotics, more strains do not always equal a better probiotic.
+When it comes to probiotics, more strains does not always equal a better probiotic.
 In fact, sometimes less is more, Ferira says.